fiskaltrust/rollout-doc/technical-operations/troubleshooting/network-troubleshooting.md

 :::info summary

-After reading this, you can analyze network related problems.
+After reading this, you can analyze network-related problems.

 :::

 ## Introduction

-This chapter contains general tips and suggestions as to what to do and what to check if you experience any network related issues with your Middleware instance.
+This chapter contains general tips and suggestions as to what to do and what to check if you experience any network-related issues with your Middleware instance.

 ## Verifying online mode

-For starters, if you have any issues with outbound connections (connections **from** the Middleware, **not to**) please make sure the Middleware is **not** configured for *offline mode*.
-If this were the case, the Middleware would not even attempt any communication on its own with the outside world (i.e. download packages, verifying its CashBox configuration, updating your archive service).
+For starters, if you have any issues with outbound connections (connections **from** the Middleware, **not to**), please make sure the Middleware is **not** configured for *offline mode*.
+If this were the case, the Middleware would not even attempt any communication on its own with the outside world (i.e., download packages, verify its CashBox configuration, update your archive service).

 To verify that your Middleware is configured for online mode, please check its [configuration file](../middleware/configuration.md) `fiskaltrust.exe.config` and make sure there is no `useoffline` parameter configured to `true` under the `<appSettings>` section.

 ```xml
 <add key="useoffline" value="true" />
 ```

-If you find such an entry, your Middleware would be running in *offline mode* and you'd first need to enable *online mode*.
+If you find such an entry, your Middleware would be running in *offline mode*, and you'd first need to enable *online mode*.
 Please either remove that line altogether or set its value to `false` and save the file. **Important**, restart the Middleware after that configuration change.

 :::caution helper scripts overwriting parameters

-Double check your [helper scripts](../middleware/setup.md#installation-directory) as well and make sure they do not set the value with the `-useoffline` parameter either.
+Double-check your [helper scripts](../middleware/setup.md#installation-directory) and make sure they do not set the value with the `-useoffline` parameter either.

 :::

 ## fiskaltrust firewall script

-In addition to the manual verification steps outlined in this chapter, _fiskaltrust_ also provides a ready-made PowerShell script, which performs a couple of basic network checks automatically.
+In addition to the manual verification steps outlined in this chapter, _fiskaltrust_ also provides a ready-made PowerShell script, which automatically performs a couple of basic network checks.

-To run the script, [download the latest version from here](../../assets/fw-script.zip), unpack it into the desired destination directory, and run the `CheckFirewall.ps1` script and pass **as argument the configuration CSV file** applicable to your use case (the package contains a number of sample files) from your PowerShell console.
-Please, also make sure you have the [latest version](https://github.com/PowerShell/PowerShell/releases/latest) of PowerShell installed.
+To run the script, [download the latest version from here](../../assets/fw-script.zip) and unpack it into the desired destination directory.
+Next, run the `CheckFirewall.ps1` script and pass **as an argument the configuration CSV file** applicable to your use case (the package contains several sample files) from your PowerShell console.
+Please also ensure you have the [latest version](https://github.com/PowerShell/PowerShell/releases/latest) of PowerShell installed.

 :::caution execution policy

 If you receive an execution policy error, please run the following command before running the script.

 ```
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process -Force